workos/workos-demo/README.md

 ### Try it Yourself

-Ready to play with IdP Link to see how it works?
+Ready to play with the WorkOS.js embed to see how it works?
 Go ahead and deploy a version of this Demo App to Heroku.
 You'll need your Project ID, Publishable Key and Secret Key from the WorkOS Dashboard.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-In order to test SSO sign-ons for Identity Providers configured through IdP Link, you'll need an account with an IdP.
+In order to test SSO sign-ons for Identity Providers configured through the WorkOS.js embed, you'll need an account with an IdP.
 Get in touch with WorkOS, we're happy to provision you an account in our `foo-corp.com` Okta instance, and can walk through a full implentation with you.

 [![Book Time](./book-time.png)](https://calendly.com/workos-taylor/sso-onboarding)